What to Pack For Your Au Pair Adventure Abroad

 • Sun hat

-• Seasonal items (warm coat, beanie, gloves, thermals, etc.)
+• Seasonal items such as a warm coat, beanie, gloves, or thermals

 • Comfortable everyday walking shoes

-• A few outfits for social time, outings, time-off (with suitable shoes)
+• A few outfits for time off, social plans, or outings, with suitable shoes

 • Large scarf or pashmina